 For validateObject, NULL is returned invisibly upon success, otherwise an error is raised.

-For the register functions, the supplied fun is added to the corresponding registry for type.
-If fun = NULL, any existing entry for type is removed.
+For the registerValidObject\Function functions, the supplied fun is added to the corresponding registry for type.
+If fun = NULL, any existing entry for type is removed; a logical scalar is returned indicating whether removal was performed.